 In the bills we’ve examined, most customers payed 20–40% above the base rate they signed up for.

 Curious why you’re getting charged for “regulatory fees,” “right of way fees,” and dozens of other questionable line items?

 …Then read on, because we’ve picked apart hundreds of bills over the years and found some pretty nasty stuff inside.
-This post covers all the fees we’ve seen across every major Internet, TV, and phone provider in the US, including Comcast Xfinity, Charter, Verizon, Cox, and all the other big names you know and love.
+This post covers all the fees we’ve seen across every major Internet, TV, and phone provider in the US, including Comcast Xfinity, Spectrum, Verizon, Cox, and all the other big names you know and love.

 Share with your friends

 Federal Universal Service Charge (or Universal Connectivity Charge)

 This charge is in response to the FCC’s Universal Service Fund that extends telephone (and internet) service into more rural or low income areas.
 The main purpose behind the fund is to offer affordable Internet service to areas that are underdeveloped in terms of location and infrastructure.

 Telecom companies are all required to contribute to the fund based on a percentage of their quarterly revenues.
 However, most companies simply recoup this charge by passing it on to their customers in their phone (or internet) bills.